moderneinc/mass-ingest-example/README.md

 The first step needed to integrate private code is to come up with a list of repositories that should be ingested (`repos.csv`).
 This list should be in a CSV format with the first row composed of headers for the columns.

 At the very least, you must include two columns: `cloneUrl` and `branch`.
 However, you can also include additional optional columns if additional information is needed to build your repositories.

-These optional columns are: `changeset`, `java`, `jvmOpts`, `mavenArgs`, `gradleArgs`, and `bazelRule` (see the [mod git clone csv documentation](https://docs.moderne.io/user-documentation/moderne-cli/cli-reference#mod-git-clone-csv) for more information).
+For a list of all of the columns and configuration options, please check out our [creating a repos.csv reference doc](https://docs.moderne.io/user-documentation/moderne-cli/references/repos-csv).

 > [!TIP]
 > We offer scripts to assist you in generating your repos.csv file.
 You can find them in the [repo-fetchers](https://github.com/moderneinc/repository-fetchers) repository.